Semimetal

-A semimetal is a material with a very small overlap between the bottom of the conduction band and the top of the valence band.
+A semimetal is a material with a small energy overlap between the bottom of the conduction band and the top of the valence band, but they do not overlap in momentum space.
 According to electronic band theory, solids can be classified as insulators, semiconductors, semimetals, or metals.
 In insulators and semiconductors the filled valence band is separated from an empty conduction band by a band gap.
 For insulators, the magnitude of the band gap is larger (e.g., > 4 eV) than that of a semiconductor (e.g., < 4 eV).
-Because of the slight overlap between the conduction and valence bands, semimetals have no band gap and a negligible density of states at the Fermi level.
+Because of the slight overlap between the conduction and valence bands, semimetals have no band gap and a small density of states at the Fermi level.
 A metal, by contrast, has an appreciable density of states at the Fermi level because the conduction band is partially filled.

 Temperature dependency

 The insulating/semiconducting states differ from the semimetallic/metallic states in the temperature dependency of their electrical conductivity.
 With a metal, the conductivity decreases with increases in temperature (due to increasing interaction of electrons with phonons (lattice vibrations)).
 With an insulator or semiconductor (which have two types of charge carriers – holes and electrons), both the carrier mobilities and carrier concentrations will contribute to the conductivity and these have different temperature dependencies.
 Ultimately, it is observed that the conductivity of insulators and semiconductors increase with initial increases in temperature above absolute zero (as more electrons are shifted to the conduction band), before decreasing with intermediate temperatures and then, once again, increasing with still higher temperatures.
 The semimetallic state is similar to the metallic state but in semimetals both holes and electrons contribute to electrical conduction.
 With some semimetals, like arsenic and antimony, there is a temperature-independent carrier density below room temperature (as in metals) while, in bismuth, this is true at very low temperatures but at higher temperatures the carrier density increases with temperature giving rise to a semimetal-semiconductor transition.
 A semimetal also differs from an insulator or semiconductor in that a semimetal's conductivity is always non-zero, whereas a semiconductor has zero conductivity at zero temperature and insulators have zero conductivity even at ambient temperatures (due to a wider band gap).